carsoncole/tree-recycle/README.md

 SMS notifications are configured to send via Twilio, but this could be modified for any service in the Sms class `sms.rb`.
 Keys must be set in the Rails credentials file.

+### Error monitoring

+Rollbar.io is integrating for error monitoring.
+This can be easily replaced with other services.
+The configuration file is `config/initializers/rollbar.rb` and the access token is stored in the Rails credentials file, which is the only thing that needs to be updated for it to work within your own Rollbar account.
+Rollbar is free for 5,000 errors a month, which should easily cover it.

 ### Setup

 To start up the application: